IDLS ranked #1 in West and #4 in Nation by bestcolleges.com

-The B.A. in Interdisciplinary Liberal Studies is interdisciplinary studies in a Jesuit educational context.
-This means integrating the liberal arts and sciences and community engagement in a way that cultivates humanity.
+The B.A. in Interdisciplinary Liberal Studies is interdisciplinary studies in a Jesuit educational context - integrating the liberal arts, sciences and community engagement in a way that cultivates humanity.
 It is for students who have decided to gain a broad and deep education rather than be narrowly focused.
 Flexibility to choose courses that match your interests provides you with solid preparation for a rewarding career or graduate school.

 Because businesses and communities need creative problem-solvers, leaders and integrative thinkers.
-Because it is no longer enough to be narrowly trained in one discipline.
+Because it is no longer enough to be limited to one discipline.

-Apply online or come to the Program offices (Casey Building) and complete a one page form declaring your major.
+Apply online or come to the Program offices (Casey Building).
 You will be assigned an advisor right away, and be encouraged to meet Dr. Sven Arvidson, Director, just to chat about you, the degree and your future.

 Strategic Core (25 credits): Majors develop interdisciplinary scholarship, community engagement, and metacognition (reflective thinking) through five strategic courses.